From words to math

 Match words to operations

-Words like “per,” “each,” “total,” and “leftover” point toward multiply, divide, add, or subtract—match the word to an operation, then write the expression.
+For linear relationships, words like “per,” “each,” “total,” and “leftover” point toward multiply, divide, add, or subtract.
+Match the word to an operation, then write the expression.

 Label everything